-- .1 Encourage the use of FireSmart building materials and systems (including sprinklers) in renovations and construction of new private and public buildings and creating a FireSmart landscape that reduces fuels on properties. - .2 Participate in local and regional hazard mitigation and emergency preparedness efforts - .3 Improve public awareness of hazardous conditions through events, education campaigns, and partnerships. - .4 Require geotechnical reports from a certified professional geotechnical engineer for proposed developments on lands identified as Significant Slopes on Figure 9 Hazards or where the District has been advised that land is in an area subject to flooding, erosion, landslip, subsidence, or other natural hazards (or has the possibility of exacerbating a risk to adjacent property). - .5 Require landowners to complete Site Profiles as required by the Ministry of Environment before development proceeds in areas subject to arsenic and other contamination. - .6 Discourage the following activities on Significant Slope areas identified on Figure 9 Hazards: - a. excavation of slope or its toe; - b. use of unstable earth fills for construction; - c. loading of slope or its crest, such as placing earth fill at the top of a slope; deforestation cutting down trees/logging and clearing land for crops; - d. irrigation and lawn watering; - e. mining/mine waste containment; - f. artificial vibration such as pile driving, explosions, or other strong ground vibrations: - g. water leakage from utilities, such as water or sewer lines; and, - h. alteration of the natural drainage. - .7 Locate new development outside of flood-prone areas. - .8 Only allow uses that are unlikely to result in the loss of life or property damage, such as open storage, agriculture, and recreation in the flood-prone areas. - .9 Prohibit new development within 7.5 metres of the natural boundary of a lake, within 30 metres of the natural boundary of any other watercourse or less than 0.6 metre above the two-hundred-year flood level, where it has been determined, or

-1.5 metres above the natural boundary of a lake or any other watercourse where the two hundredyear flood level has not been determined as per the Province of BC, Flood Hazard Area Land Use Management Guidelines10.
+- .4 Require geotechnical reports from a certified professional geotechnical engineer for proposed developments on lands identified as Significant Slopes on Figure 17: Hazards or where the District has been advised that land is in an area subject to flooding, erosion, landslip, subsidence, or other natural hazards (or has the possibility of exacerbating a risk to adjacent property). - .5 Require landowners to complete Site Profiles as required by the Ministry of Environment before development proceeds in areas subject to arsenic and other contamination. - .6 Discourage the following activities on Significant Slope areas identified Figure 17: Hazards: - a.
+Excavation of slope or its toe. - b.
+Use of unstable earth fills for construction. - c.
+Loading of slope or its crest, such as placing earth fill at the top of a slope; deforestation cutting down trees/logging and clearing land for crops. - d.
+Irrigation and lawn watering. - e.
+Mining/mine waste containment. - f.
+Artificial vibration such as pile driving, explosions, or other strong ground vibrations. - g.
+Water leakage from utilities, such as water or sewer lines; and, - h.
+Alteration of the natural drainage. - .7 Locate new development outside of flood-prone areas. - .8 Only allow uses that are unlikely to result in the loss of life or property damage, such as open storage, agriculture, and recreation in the flood-prone areas. - .9 Prohibit new development within 7.5 metres of the natural boundary of a lake, within 30 metres of the natural boundary of any other watercourse or less than 0.6 metre above the two-hundred-year flood level, where it has been determined, or 1.5 metres above the natural boundary of a lake or any other watercourse where the two hundred year flood level has not been determined as per the Province of BC, Flood Hazard Area Land Use Management Guidelines10.